-IOM foresees that humanitarian support will be needed for three population groups: (1) IDPs who remain displaced, for whom IOM will target both protracted and newly displaced populations based on context-specific vulnerability analyses and emergency gaps analyses; (2) IDPs and other migrants who have returned, who can face challenges in accessing services, livelihood opportunities, and housing, land, and property; and (3) vulnerable host communities in areas in which services are limited.
-Key beneficiaries will include vulnerable community members, such as women and children, as well as community leaders, civil society, local authorities, and relevant ministries.
+IOM foresees that humanitarian support will be needed for three population groups: (1) IDPs who remain displaced, for whom IOM will target both protracted and newly displaced populations based on context specific vulnerability analyses and emergency gaps analysis; (2) IDPs and other migrants who have returned, who can face challenges in accessing services, livelihood opportunities, and housing, land, and property; and (3) vulnerable host communities in areas in which services are limited.
+Key beneficiaries will include vulnerable community members such as women and children as well as community leaders, civil society, local authorities, and relevant ministries.
 IOM is committed to implementing needs-based programming to reaching those that are most vulnerable, and targeting of beneficiaries will take into account protection concerns based on context-specific vulnerability analyses.
 IOM will address the conflict drivers and harmful gender norms that undermine resilience strengthening efforts and the transition to recovery and development.

-IOM will scale up efforts to strengthen the resilience of healthcare systems, community health resilience, referral networks, and the Ministry of Health and national non-governmental organizations (NNGOs) to assume an increasing role in health service delivery: In this regard, IOM will:
+IOM will scale up efforts to strengthen resilience of healthcare systems, community health resilience, referral networks, and the Ministry of Health and NNGOs to assume an increasing role in health service delivery:

-- Strengthen the capacity of the MOH to deliver routine immunization services by expanding Expanded Program for Immunization (EPI) services to underserved and hard-to-reach areas, engagement of MOH vaccinators, and capacity building.
+- Strengthen capacity of MOH to deliver routine immunization services by expanding EPI services to underserved and hard-to-reach areas, engagement of MOH vaccinators, and capacity building.

 - Strengthen community health resilience through health education and promotion activities and implementation of preventive health services.